Lintel Installation in Yorkshire

 When installing a wooden lintel, it is essential to do so with active capillary materials.
 These aren’t necessarily what the industry refers to as breathable fabrics – capillarity and breathability aren’t necessarily the same.
 Tests in labs force air through materials to prove its breathability, but a traditional building does not function like that.
 Moisture gets drawn out through the walls or timbers by capillary action – this is driven by air movement circulating in and outside the home; water does not get forced out under pressure.
 Breathable materials can still create a barrier if the capillary rate does not match.
 The safest option is to use pure lime mortars, adding natural pigments to washes and pozzolans to mortars where hydraulic action may be needed.

-Repairing Self-supporting Lintels
+Repairing Self-Supporting Lintels

 Self-supporting lintels are a common feature in most traditional buildings.
 They are made from either brickwork or stone masonry and rely on the compression of weight around them for strength.
 However, when the mortar between the masonry units erodes, it creates voids that allow water to ingress into the building.
 These voids also allow the masonry to move, which can cause cracks to appear in the masonry above.
 If left unchecked, this movement can eventually lead to the collapse of the masonry.